crvouga/headless-combobox/readme.md

 pnpm install headless-autocomplete
 ```

-## Or just copy and paste it into your code. 🤷‍♂️ It's one file & zero dependencies.
+## Or copy & paste it into your source code.
+It's just one file with zero dependencies.

 # Usage